carbon-design-system/carbon-addons-iot-react/docs/draganddrop.md

 This component is exported for use and utilizes the `useDNDProviderElement` hook to wrap any children in a shared DndProvider context (drag and drop manager) using the HTML5Backend.
-It's recommended that this component be added at the root level of your applications react tree.
+This component be added at the root level of your applications react tree or in multiple places within a subtree.
+The hook enables multiple components to use the same shared drag and drop context and prevent the "duplicate backends" problem.

 This component can also be used in unit tests and component development environments like storybook or cosmos.